 Nevertheless, it seems that the fight against Covid-19 is winnable with the recent development of vaccines, which raises the optimism that very soon Covid-19 will become history.
 It raises the hope that humanity will no longer be subjected to the raging wrath of coronavirus that has caused millions of deaths worldwide, crippled economic activities, stripped people of their livelihood and pushed many of the world population into extreme poverty.
 Public health experts have suggested that such hope is realisable when at least more than half of the world’s population is inoculated in order to reach the level of immunity needed for the suppression of the coronavirus.

 However, many religious leaders in Africa have, again, revolted against this development.
-Even before the development of the Covid-19 vaccine, many Christian religious leaders have demonised it as part of an elaborate plan by the powers of hell to stamp within the individual’s genetic make-up, the infamous “mark of the beast [anti-christ]”.
-As incredulous as that sounds, there are some Christians who have vowed no to take the vaccine to avoid falling prey to the anti-christ.
-Indeed, Pastor Chris Oyakhilome in early 2020 foretold the development of Covid-19 vaccine and claims that it will be a façade for enthroning a “New World order” led by Anti-Christ.
+Even before the development of the Covid-19 vaccine, many Christian religious leaders have demonized it as part of an elaborate plan by the powers of hell to stamp within the individual’s genetic makeup, the infamous “mark of the beast [anti-christ]”.
+As incredulous as that sounds, there are some Christians who have vowed no to take the vaccine to avoid falling prey to the antichrist.
+Indeed, Pastor Chris Oyakhilome in early 2020 foretold the development of the Covid-19 vaccine and claims that it will be a façade for enthroning a “New World order” led by Anti-Christ.

 These religious sentiments pose a great danger to the government’s effort in combating Covid-19 in Africa.
 Africa is predominantly a religious continent with over half of its population identifying with one religion or another.
 Religious leaders often exercise an incredible amount of influence on their followers, many of which trust them more than their government.
 With this kind of influence that they wield, many of their followers are likely to obey their instruction not to vaccinate thereby endangering their lives and frustrating government efforts to overcome this disease.